yglcode/golang-oop-primitives/README.md

 		draw()
 	}
 ```
-   - define a base struct which embed the above "base" interface (as virtual method table in Java): common OO languages (such as Java) use single-dispatch: methods are dynamically dispacthed based on virtual method table of the 1st (hidden) "self"/"this" argument.
+   - define a base struct which embed the above "base" interface (as virtual method table in Java): common OO languages (such as Java) use single-dispatch: methods are dynamically dispatched based on virtual method table of the 1st (hidden) "self"/"this" argument.
 To achieve this in Go, define a base struct which embed the above "base" interface.
-Since the default value of interface is nil, the methods in this base struct are "abstract":
+Since the default value of interface is nil, the methods in this base struct are "abstract".
+"Default"/"stub" methods implementations should be provided in base struct or by embedding base struct and overriding/shadowing the methods:
 ```go
 	type ShapeAbstract struct {
 		Shape